peteamiri/Tutorials/Cloud Computing/AWS/OverView/README.md

 ## Availability Zones ##

-As stated previously, currently, there are 35 Availability Zone's (AZ).
-These zones are consist of independent "Data Centers" (for DR reason).
+* Availability Zones are consist of independent "Data Centers" (for DR reason).

-They have low latency Network Infrastructure within a region across the AZ's
+* They have low latency Network Infrastructure within a region across the AZ's

-Generally; each Region has at least 2 or more Availability Zones
+* Generally; each Region has at least 2 or more Availability Zones

-Always validate your region, otherwise you may create resources in different regions and you may not know what region they are in.
+* Always validate your region, otherwise you may create resources in different regions and you may not know what region they are in.

-As default your data is always stays in same region that you store it
+* As default your data is always stays in same region that you store it

-you can do cross-region copy, etc.
+* you can do cross-region copy, etc.

 ## Edge Location

+* CDN = Conntent Delivery Networks
-CDN (End Point for CloudFront) CDN = Conntent Delivery Networks Edge locations are not Availability zones
+* CDN are the End Point for CloudFront
+* Edge locations are not Availability zones
-CDN is content caching
+* CDN is content caching
-CDN caches the static data on S3 to provide low latency access to the data on varius Regions CDN also can be used for faster file upload (using CloudFront/edgelocation for file upload) 66 Edge Location
+* CDN caches the static data on S3 to provide low latency access to the data on varius Regions
+* CDN also can be used for faster file upload (using CloudFront/edgelocation for file upload)

 ## Compute Services

 * EC2 Elastic Computer Cloud Virtual Machine or **Optional** Dedicated Machine
 * EC2 Container Service (for Docker)
 * Elastic Beanstalk (for new developers) upload the code and It will provision resources like AutoScaling groups, Loadbalancers, etc.
 * Lambda Event bases, Serverless an event initiates execution of code, similar to function calls.
 * Lightsail Preinstalled SaaS (Wordpress, LAMP_Stack, etc.) or Linux Platforms.
 Provision a server, with a fix IP, you can do RDP and SSH to the server.
 * Batch used for batch computing.

 ## Storage Services